DANIE0812/BCash/README.md

 - Using a level-one heading (h1) even though it wasn't a full-page challenge.
 I  created an h1 element within the main element that was hidden visually but visible and readable by screen readers.
 The class sr-only hid the content visually.

 - Don't skip heading levels; Always start from h1, followed by h2, and so on up to h6 (h1,h2,...,h6).

 - If the image is not a decoration like in the case of this project, it must have an alt attribute.
 The alt attribute should explain its purpose.

 - Instead of using pixels in font-size, used relative units (em or rem).
 The font-size in absolute units like pixels does not scale with the user's browser settings.
 This can cause accessibility issues for users who have set their browser to use a larger font size.
-More about this [here](https://www.joshwcomeau.com/css/surprising-truth-about-pixels-and-accessibility/)
+Learn more about this in [Josh W. Comeau's article on pixels and accessibility](https://www.joshwcomeau.com/css/surprising-truth-about-pixels-and-accessibility/)

 Code snippets:

 ```html
 <h1 class="sr-only">QR Card Component</h1>
 ```

 ```css
 .sr-only:not(:focus):not(:active) {
     clip: rect(0 0 0 0);